publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch13/schII/m__us_usc_t12_s1715z–13a.md

         (6) The term “Secretary” means the Secretary of Housing and Urban Development.

-        (7) The term “standard housing” means a dwelling unit or housing that complies with the requirements established under subsection (j) of this section.
+        (7) The term “standard housing” means a dwelling unit or housing that complies with the requirements established under subsection (j).

         (8)  __Tribe; indian tribe__  __.—__